Stingrays (Cell-Site Simulators): An In-Depth Analysis

 In active mode, the Stingray actively engages with phones by imitating a cell tower and issuing commands.
 This enables a range of intrusive functions:

-• Forcing phones to transmit at full power
+• Forcing phones to transmit at full power (draining battery and increasing radiation)

-• Downgrading network security protocols
+• Downgrading network security protocols from 4G/5G to vulnerable 2G

-• Intercepting communications
+• Intercepting communications including calls, SMS, and data traffic

-• Denying service to targeted devices
+• Denying service to targeted devices through selective jamming

 Active mode provides real-time identification and tracking capabilities that passive collection alone cannot achieve.
+Law enforcement typically requires specific warrants for active mode deployment due to its highly intrusive nature and potential for collateral data collection from non-targeted individuals.

 Passive Mode